3mdeb/news-and-ideas/blog/content/post/2020-02-05-meta-pcengines-xen.md

 point the path of the image guest image.
 A detailed description of each variable is given on the [xenbits website](https://xenbits.xen.org/docs/unstable/man/xl.cfg.5.html).

-Create the VM guest whit the command:
+Create the VM guest with the command:

 ```
 xl create <config_file_directory>\<config_file_name>.cfg
 ```

-The following out shows the boot process:
+The following output shows the boot process of the domU:

 [![asciicast](https://asciinema.org/a/aQfr4P7HneRxkzIN42iHFX3Sd.svg)](https://asciinema.org/a/aQfr4P7HneRxkzIN42iHFX3Sd?t=10)